saralaya00/PeruvianCheeseOil/README.md

 # PeruvianCheeseOil
 A discord bot to drop daily coding problems on a specific channel.
-Uses Codechef daily, and codeforces randoms as sources.
+Uses Codechef daily, leetcode and codeforces randoms as sources.
+Simple points system per user, to keep track of progression.

 ### References
 [tutorial](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/)